 We’re delighted to be working with the super-talented Richard Dickens of Cold War Miniatures to bring you a range of really gorgeous miniatures for BEOWULF: Age of Heroes.

-They’re all sculpted, cast in white metal and boxed up, ready to head out to our BEOWULF backers, and shortly thereafter they’ll be on sale to everyone!
+They’re all sculpted, cast in white metal and boxed up, and you can preorder them now!

 You can learn more about each character by clicking their name:

 Born of royal blood, but fostered to a far away land across the sea, Alys found she did not fit in with the other princesses.
 More interested in learning to read and write, and the wonders these skills revealed, she spurned the traditional crafts of hospitality and needlepoint and the wifely duties expected of her.